Argentina draws after 7-month halt of World Cup qualifiers

 The teams, which have become bitter rivals since the 2015 Copa America, had late absences because of the coronavirus.
 Argentina missed goalkeeper Franco Armani and defender Gonzalo Montiel, and Chile had to do without midfielder Arturo Vidal.

+“There was a long time that we didn’t get together, but I believe that in some moments we played well,” Messi said.
+“I am happy for the result, though we didn’t win.
+Little by little we have to get stronger again.”

-Before kickoff, Argentina paid tribute to Diego Maradona, who died on Nov.
+Before kickoff, the Argentina squad paid tribute to Diego Maradona, who died on Nov.
 25, weeks after the national team’s previous official match.
 A giant bronze statue was unveiled outside the Único Madres de Ciudades stadium in Santiago del Estero, about 620 miles (1,000 kilometers) northwest of Buenos Aires.

 URUGUAY 0, PARAGUAY 0

-Playing without suspended Edinson Cavani, Uruguay had to settle for a scoreless draw with Paraguay, which kept both teams in the middle of the standings with five points apiece.
+Playing without suspended Edinson Cavani, Uruguay had to settle for a scoreless draw with Paraguay, which kept both teams in the middle of the standings with seven points apiece.

 “This match made us stronger,” Paraguay coach Eduardo Berizzo said.
 “We took a point and we blocked two for our rival.
 A rival with a lot of experience.”